MiWeiss/licenseplate/README.md

 Some high level info is given [here](https://miweiss.github.io/licenseplate/development/).

-Then, develop using `npm run watch`, build using `npm run build`, test using `npm run test` and get the latest license versions from choosealicense using `npm run gen-licenses`.
-Python E2E selenium tests are in the folder `browser_control`: `cd browser_control`, creating a `venv` and runing `pip install -r requirements.txt` will allow you to execute `pytest .`
+Develop using `npm run watch` and by adding / refreshing the `dist` folder as unpacked extension in the developer mode of `chrome://extension` (or similar on edge / firefox).

 ### Project Structure